-The Site Plan conforms to all bindings elements of Sketch Plan No. 320210040.
+The Site Plan conforms to all binding elements of Sketch Plan No. 320210040.

-b. satisfies under Section 7.7.1.B.5 the binding elements of any development plan or schematic development plan in effect on October 29, 2014;
+2. The development satisfies the binding elements of any development plan or schematic development plan in effect on October 29, 2014.

 This section is not applicable as there are no binding elements of an associated development plan or schematic development plan in effect on October 29, 2014.